yuvalsol/POCOGenerator/README.md

 IGenerator generator = GeneratorFactory.GetConsoleGenerator();
 ```

 Instantiate a generator that writes to Console with syntax highlight colors.
-Example at [ConsoleColorDemo](#consolecolordemo "ConsoleColorDemo") and [ConsoleColorDarkThemeDemo](#consolecolordarkthemedemo "ConsoleColorDarkThemeDemo").
+Examples at [ConsoleColorDemo](#consolecolordemo "ConsoleColorDemo") and [ConsoleColorDarkThemeDemo](#consolecolordarkthemedemo "ConsoleColorDarkThemeDemo").

 ```cs
 IGenerator generator = GeneratorFactory.GetConsoleColorGenerator();